 Ortigia is separated from the rest of Syracuse by two bridges.
 Many of the narrow streets and piazzas are car-free so tourists tend to leave their vehicles at a car park on the edge of the island.
 We found it pretty straight forward (by Sicilian driving standards) to drop off our luggage at L’Approdo delle Sirene and then park our car and walk back.

 As Ortigia is pretty small (not much more than a square kilometre), everything is within easy walking distance from L’Apporodo delle Sirene.
 And with few vehicles it’s an enjoyable city to explore with young children.
+If you’re visiting Sicily with kids, ensure you add Syracuse to your Sicily itinerary.
 Highlights for my boys included Castello Maniace, a 13th century castle lapped by the waves, a visit to a traditional puppet show and of course endless ice creams and pizzas.
 If you’re after a fun and relaxing break with children, staying at L’Approdo delle Sirene in Syracuse, Sicily takes some beating.
 I really hope we’ll return in the future.

 Approdo delle Sirene is 60km from Catania airport.
 We hired a car and drove as we were exploring other parts of the island.
 If you’re just visiting Syracuse you’re best off hopping in a taxi from the airport, this should cost around €65 if arranged in advance.
 Syracuse also works well as a twin centre with Taormina, another car-averse city.
 There is a direct rail link between the two cities, the journey time is approximately two hours.